curlpipe/ox/README.md

 ### Editing Files

-There are no modes in Ox, so you can just type straight into an open file, just as you would nano, or windows notepad.
+There are no modes in Ox, so you can just type straight into an open file, just as you would Nano, or Windows notepad.

 You can move the cursor around the file using the standard arrow keys.